DeamonCorpse/macOS_Settings/README.md

 ## 3RD PARTY APPLICATIONS
 ### HOMEBREW
 [Homebrew](https://brew.sh/) is dubbed as the missing macOS package manager and allows us to install tools and apps from the command line.

-- It can be installed by using the command on the brew homepage. *It will also install Apple's 'Command Line Tools for Xcode' as a dependency.*
+- Installed using the command on the brew homepage. *It will also install Apple's 'Command Line Tools for Xcode' as a dependency.*
 - Download the `txt` files inside the `brew` folder of this repo
 - Run the following commands to install all casks (applications) and formulae (cli tools):